denis-migdal-ShellTools/Linux-VM-Installer/README.md

 ### `install-os`

-Note: `install-os` will not work on an already installed VM.
+Note: `install-os` will not work on an already installed VM, you'll need to recreate it.

 Note : Alt+F4 to visualize logs during installation (Alt+F1 to go back).